Anku5hk/Programmers_guide_to_Python/book.md

 assert a == 10 # No error raised

 # Example 2: check if a is 30
-assert a == 30, "Your error mesage here" # AssertionError
+assert a == 30, "Your error message here" # AssertionError
 ```

 ## 6. Functions